-FIGURE 2 shows the sources, channels and aid types for total official aid flows to food systems (emergency food aid excluded).
+FIGURE B shows the sources, channels and aid types for total aid activity flows to food systems (emergency food aid excluded).
 It shows that most food systems-related aid flows through recipient governments to in-country projects.
-However, NGOs and the private sector along with United Nations agencies also play key roles as intermediaries in the flow of food systems-related aid.
+However, non-governmental organizations (NGOs) and the private sector along with United Nations agencies also play key roles as intermediaries in the flow of food systems-related aid.
 Most aid ends up in country-level project interventions, with a vast number of individual projects covering a very broad range of areas.